 We enjoyed riding around Greenland Dock before heading in the direction of Deptford.
 We were following in the footsteps of Geoffrey Chaucer as Deptford was part of the pilgrimage route from London to Canterbury.
 We were on a pilgrimage to a pub once known as the Royal Marine, appropriate given that Deptford was home to the first of the Royal Dockyards, established on the Thames in the early 16th century.

 Crossing what was once known as Black Horse Bridge, we hit the brakes when seeing the pub that gave the crossing of the old Surrey Canal its name.
-The building stands amid post-war maisonette developments but was once on the corner of Hood Street and a sea of housing from where the local men trudged to the timber yards and nearby barge building works.
+The building stands amid post-war maisonette developments but was once on the corner of Hood Street and a sea of housing from where the local men trudged to the timber yards and nearby barge-building works.
 The Black Horse boasts a superb ground-floor frontage of faïence tiling, a legacy of Truman's who were based at the Black Eagle Brewery in Brick Lane.
 Look out for the unusual chimney stack too!
 Sadly, the interior of the building has been ruined by recent refurbishments, though an inter-war Vitrolite ceiling was retained.
 Just like the rebels from Cornwall in June 1497 who fled from the Battle of Deptford Bridge, we were forced to beat a retreat as the White Horse has no 'proper' beer.
-They've got pizzas and ping-pong but without a decent beer we, like An Gof's forces, withdrew with haste.
+They have got pizzas and ping-pong but without a decent beer we, like An Gof's forces, withdrew with haste.

 We scooted along Prince Street to the aforementioned Royal Marine, a pub now trading as the Dog and Bell.
 This is not a recent name change on a whim of the publican.
 This is what the tavern on old Dock Street was originally called before being changed in the 1850s.
 The boozer was not far away from the Royal Marine Barracks at Deptford so the name would have attracted some custom from the military.
 Perhaps the publican was a former marine?
 The pub can be seen above in the livery of the Welch Ale Brewery, a company based on the Old Kent Road.
 The Royal Marine was one of over 100 tied houses that were operated by the brewery.
 However, by the time of this photograph the company had merged with the Chelsea Brewery Co.
 Ltd.